 If you're just picking up a racket for a tennis game, mastering the different types of tennis strokes is key to becoming a confident and competitive player.

 Tennis is a dynamic sport that combines power, precision, and strategy.
 Each stroke plays a unique role in a player’s game.
 This time, we’ll break down 10 essential tennis strokes, explore the phases of hitting.
-Let’s check it out!
+If you are considering playing tennis for beginners, these 10 types of tennis strokes are important to master, especially for beginners.
+Here are the breakdown:

 The tennis forehand is the most commonly used stroke in tennis.
 It's typically performed with the player's dominant hand, swinging across their body.
+It is hit on your dominant side, with the racket swinging across your body.
+Players usually use the forehand during rallies from the baseline or when they have enough time to prepare and want to control or attack the ball.

 The tennis backhand can be executed with one hand or two.
 While it may feel less natural at first, it’s crucial for returning shots to your non-dominant side.
 One-handed backhands offer reach and slice options, while two-handed backhands provide added control and stability.